Bach FAQ 92

 Finally the conversation got that nasty, that Duke Ernst had Bach arrested und put him behind bars for full four weeks.
 The justification: for "stubberness".
 One month later Johann Sebastian Bach finally was released.
 Without any honor they let him go.

 Bach calendars for children, Bach calendars for teens, Bach calendars for grownups.
-3 sizes.
-2019 + 2020.
+Three sizes.
+2023 + 2024.
+US style + EU style.
 To the shop.